If you want to work at Google, you're not alone—the company receives millions of applications each year.

 Tips for Interviewing at Google

-Google takes pride in their company's interesting and diverse workforce.
-They encourage you to share what makes you unique, and they offer excellent advice on what they like and don’t like to see in a resume.
+Google takes pride in its interesting and diverse workforce.
+It encourages you to share what makes you unique, and offers excellent advice on what it likes and doesn't like to see in a resume.
 Your interview is a key part of the hiring process with Google.